As-Raparigas-do-Codigo/ardc-website/README.md

 - checkout to `dev` branch
 - update it (`git pull`)
 - create a new build inside `./build`
-- transfer the files via FTP to the ARDC server
+- transfer the files via FTP to the ARDC server from the `./build` folder